artefactual/atom-docs/admin-manual/security/csp-headers.rst

 2. Monitor in the browser watching for CSP violations.

-   The line number can be obtained from the error as shown in Chrome's dev tools console.
+   In Chrome's Developer Tools, click on the "Console" tab.
+This tab displays logs, errors, and warnings related to the webpage you are inspecting.

+   In the Console, look for messages that begin with ``Content Security Policy``.
+These messages indicate CSP violations.
+CSP violation messages typically include information about what part of the policy was violated and what resource was blocked.

 3. Look for and fix any violations by adding nonce to inline script, style, etc.

+   Alongside each CSP violation message in the Console, Chrome provides the source file's name and the line number where the violation occurred.
+This information is useful for pinpointing the exact part of your code responsible for the violation.

-   Use "view source" to find the implicated line - find and fix the violation in the underlying code.
+   Use "view source" to find the implicated line and find the violation in the underlying code.
 Most of these are going to be inline assets - scripts, styles, etc.
    See: :ref:`csp-allow-inline-sources`.